NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 ### Without Proxy/Remote Prediction

 #### Pros
-* Correct Snapshots: the state of remote objects is correct, since it's coming directly from the received server snapshots.
+* Accurate Snapshots: the state of remote objects is correct, since it's coming directly from the received server snapshots.
-* Hit-Detection Lag-Compensation: you can have perfect server-authoritative hit-detection for clients since what the clients see is what actually happened, without mis-predictions.
+* Lag-Compensation: you can have perfect server-authoritative hit-detection for clients since what the clients see is what actually happened, without mispredictions.
 * Low CPU Overhead: since you only simulate the local player, CPU performance will be better.

 #### Cons